State Resources for Military Personnel and their Families

 Fort Dix Army Community Service Center & Family Assistance Center

 Fort Dix, NJ 08640

-ACS support at the Soldier and Family Support station at the SRP site includes: individual readiness assessment, Family Care Plan review and assistance, information and follow-up, and individual information mailing to next of kin.
-Find out more information about the Fort Dix location by visiting their website.
+ACS support at the Soldier and Family Support station at the SRP site includes individual readiness assessment, Family Care Plan review and assistance, information and follow-up, individual information mailing to next of kin.

 Downloadable publications include NJ Family Readiness Mobilization Handbook